 Do I need to trim snow peas?

-Although the full pod is edible, some people may want to remove the strings before cooking the snow peas.
+Although the whole pod of the garden pea is edible, some people may want to remove the strings before cooking the snow peas.
 It’s your choice.

 How to trim snow peas

 - Remove the tough stem by trimming it with a paring knife.

 - Hold a snow pea in your hand and use a sharp paring knife to gently trim the end of the pod where the little string is attached.

 - Don’t cut through the string; instead, hold it between your thumb and the knife and pull it down the length of the pea pod.
 Discard the string.

 How to cook snow peas

 - Whisk the sauce ingredients in a small bowl and set aside.

 - Heat a heavy skillet or wok over medium-high heat.